Success with Redbird

-Independent research by New York University has confirmed that Stanford’s adaptive learning programs(EPGY), which Redbird is built from, are proven to accelerate achievement for varying levels of students.
+Independent research by New York University has confirmed that these adaptive learning programs(EPGY), which Redbird is built from, are proven to accelerate achievement for varying levels of students.
 The study, performed by NYU’s Metropolitan Center for Research on Equity and the Transformation of Schools, found that EPGY program participants scored higher on average – in some cases by 45 percent – on standardized achievement tests compared to those outside the program.
 The NYU Study showed that the adaptive learning programs and blended learning implementation model:

 Dozens of peer-reviewed studies, published in leading scientific journals, have evaluated the efficacy of the Stanford’s EPGY program, which Redbird is built from.
 Below is just a sampling of published studies which have found that those programs increase achievement for students at all levels.